fprime-community/fprime-workshop-led-blinker/CompImplWriteUp.md

     auto cmdResp = Fw::CmdResponse::OK;

     // Verify if on_off is a valid argument.
-    // Note: isValid is autogenerate for enums defined in fpp. if(!on_off.isValid())
+    // Note: isValid is an autogenerate helper function for enums defined in fpp. if(!on_off.isValid())
     {
         // TODO: Add an event that indicates we received an invalid argument.